 Optimizes Heart Health

 Omega-3 can help those with high blood pressure, which increases the risk of heart attacks.
 Inflammation can damage blood vessels and increase the risk of heart disease.
-Omega-3 lowers inflammation.
-It also reduces blood clotting.
+Omega-3 lowers inflammation and reduces blood clotting, which helps protect you against heart disease.
 (47)

-Different government agencies give different guidelines or no guidelines.
+Different government agencies give different guidelines or no guidelines when it comes to how much omega-3 you should take per day.

 The truth is, the amount of omega-3 you need daily may vary a lot, depending on medical conditions and other factors.
 Many of the dosages in the above studies were much higher than 500mg.